Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 Speed, Distance & Time

-This means you need to look 200 yards away in order to give yourself the same amount of reaction time that you would have going slower in your road car.
+This means you need to look 200 meters away in order to give yourself the same amount of reaction time that you would have going slower in your road car.
 Things will appear to go past you much faster, and so by looking ahead of you further than you normally would, you effectively cancel this out by making sure you still have the same amount of time to react to things in front of you.

 4. Practice Your Cornering